kevinmstevens/MyCV/README.md

 ## Description

-A simple website for my CV
+What it is: A simple website for a prototype of my simple CV Why it was created: I am practicing my web development skils.
+Who created it: I did.

 ## Getting Started

+* n/a
 ### Dependencies

 * none